Close Menu

 Smart in the Sun

 Equally important for parents is making sure children are safe from the harsh light of the sun.
 The sun’s UV rays are always the most powerful during the middle of the day and can also make things unbearably hot.
 Schedule indoor activities around midday, and if you are outside all day make sure you are prepared.
 Long-sleeve shirts, skirts, and long pants can provide adequate protection against the UV rays when they get particularly strong.
 Make sure your child wears a hat to protect their scalp and neck, and any exposed areas should be treated with sunscreen diligently.
 Sunglasses will protect your child’s eyes from UV rays, and will also help to lower the chance of developing cataracts when they get older.
 When deciding on the type of sunscreen to buy, SPF 15 should be the minimum in power.
-Sunscreen should be applied generously at least one half hour before the child goes outdoors.
+Sunscreen should be applied generously at least one-half hour before the child goes outdoors.
 Always ensure it is applied to the lips, ears, nose, and the tops of the feet to cover all bases.

 Beat the Bugs